 You will see that this design serves as a sort of template for improved DIY gas masks, so it stands to reason you should learn how to make this one and make it well if you’re going to add this skillset to your prepping repertoire.

-The biggest advantage of this gas mask variation is that it is a cinch to make and requires next to nothing.
+The biggest advantage of this gas mask variation is that it is a cinch to make, and requires next to nothing.
 You’re likely to have all the tools you’ll need either on your body, in your kit or close at hand.
-It can also be fashioned in very little time and done so effectively.

 The disadvantages of this particular gas mask are that it does not offer considerable filter life or efficacy in case you’re dealing with seriously contaminated air.